lcomino64/Thesis/Thesis_Vault/Report Planning 2.md

 ## Limitations & Security Vulnerabilities

 ## Future Improvements
+Different boards for more ethernet throughput and extra RAM dimensions/Ethernet Ports Use a board with hardcore CPUs attached, i.e. Zynq for ARM, PolarFire for RISC-V
 ## Issues and Reductions in Scope During Development
+Zephyr not working
+Socat not working in buildroot linux, "File Descriptor error", had to use python instead Not enough RPi RAM for containers running python, therefore, python was just run natively.

 # Tests to Run
 ### Pi Cluster Full Kubernetes & SCPNS: 1 core, 2 core, 4 core